 Ned Berke is the Entrepreneur-in-Residence at the Tow-Knight Center for Entrepreneurial Journalism and does audience development for the Center for Cooperative Media.
 He can be reached at firstname.lastname@example.org.

 About the Center for Cooperative Media: The Center is a grant-funded program of the School of Communication and Media at Montclair State University.
-The Center is supported with funding from the John S. and James L. Knight Foundation, the Geraldine R. Dodge Foundation, Democracy Fund and the Abrams Foundation.
+The Center is supported with funding from the John S. and James L. Knight Foundation, the Geraldine R. Dodge Foundation, Democracy Fund, the New Jersey Local News Lab Fund of the Community Foundation of New Jersey and the Abrams Foundation.
 Its mission is to grow and strengthen local journalism, and in doing so serve New Jersey residents.
 For more information, visit CenterforCooperativeMedia.org.